Organic Synthesis (PhD/MPhil)

 To offer knowledge and expertise for a career in the pharmaceuticals and fine chemical sectors, teaching, biomedical research fields, research and managerial roles in general manufacturing industry (eg. food, cosmetics, petrochemical etc).

-- Chemistry continues to attract an expanding team of researchers, as well as maintaining an extensive network of industrial contacts.
+- Organic Chemistry continues to attract an expanding team of researchers, as well as maintaining an extensive network of industrial contacts.

 - Strong interdisciplinary collaborations support projects across traditional subject divisions; postgraduates interact across these groups.

-The research carried out within the Organic Synthesis group is very largely focused on the development of novel synthetic methods and applications of these in target synthesis, most often either natural products or biologically active compounds of pharmaceutical or agrochemical significance.
+The research carried out within the Organic Synthesis group is largely focused on the development of novel synthetic methods and applications of these in target synthesis, most often either natural products or biologically active compounds of pharmaceutical or agrochemical significance.
 In many cases, the inspiration for developing the new methodology arises from a consideration of the structural features of such targets.

 A particularly strong theme is the formation of such compounds by the electrophile-driven addition of nucleophiles to unsaturated carbon-carbon bonds.
 A long standing interest in pericyclic reactions continues in the areas of Diels-Alder chemistry, various sigmatropic rearrangements and electrocyclic reactions.
 Organocatalysis, an increasingly important area in view of the toxicity of many transition metals, is well represented within the group.
-Current target types include complex polycyclic peptides, poly-nitrogen alkaloids, steroids, terpene alkaloids, lactones and plant-derived oxygen heterocycles.
+Current target types include complex polycyclic peptides, alkaloids, steroids, terpene alkaloids and plant-derived oxygen heterocycles.

 Suitable for graduates with a good honours degree or equivalent in chemistry or a related subject.
 Applicants whose first language is not English will be required to pass IELTS/TOEFL exams.